echu18/work_schedule/README.md

 ### Seed Data
 The only seed data included are technicians named 'demo user', to demo the **wide day view** of the calendar.

 User can directly upload csv files from the top right corner of the page.
-Day view will not display if Technicians, Locations and Work Orders have all been uploaded.
+Day view will not display unless Technicians, Locations and Work Orders have all been uploaded.

 ---